Bridges on the River Thames

 In 1952, Albert Gunter was driving a bus across the bridge when it opened beneath him.
 Accelerating quickly, he managed to jump the gap, the only injury being the conductor sustaining a broken leg.
 He was awarded a day off work and £10, just over a week's wages.
 Traffic lights and automatic gates make this unlikely to happen again.

-Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened in 1973 by the Queen, which was not the golden age of British architecture.
+Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened by the Queen in 1973, which was not the golden age of British architecture.
 Despite its heated pavements to stop them icing up in the winter, its ancestor in the picture above must have spun in its grave when the present bridge was unveiled.

 Elsewhere on this website is an excellent article telling the history of London Bridge in detail, but as an overview, there has been a bridge on this site since 50AD, built by the invading armies of Claudius.
-This of course was the first bridge across the Thames, a more permanent one built a few decades later.
+A more permanent one was built a few decades later.
 In 1014, the fleeing Ethelred the Unready pulled the bridge down behind him as he sailed up the river in a vain attempt to stop the invading Danish Vikings, which is believed to be the inspiration for the song.
 The medieval bridge in the picture featured houses and shops, the rents used to pay for the bridges upkeep.
 It became one of the wonders of the world.
 In 1212, a fire killed 3000 people.
 However the bridge escaped the Great Fire of 1666 due to a fire earlier that century at the north end that had created a fire break, protecting the bridge.
 The heads of William Wallace, Guy Fawkes, Jack Cade and Sir Thomas More and others were displayed on London Bridge over the centuries.

 The bridge was finally replaced in the early 19th century by John Rennie.
 This bridge is now at Lake Havasu in Arizona.
 Entrepreneur Robert McCulloch had it shipped piece by piece and rebuilt there in 1968.
 Billionaires don't do business deals without checking the details first, so it is most likely that he knew exactly what he was buying, despite the story people like to tell about how he thought he was buying the more aesthetic Tower Bridge and got it wrong.
 It is officially the largest antique ever sold.